ClickHouse/ClickHouse/docs/en/sql-reference/statements/watch.md

 [FORMAT format]
 ```

-The `WATCH` query performs continuous data retrieval from a [live view](./create/view.md#live-view) table.
-Unless the `LIMIT` clause is specified it provides an infinite stream of query results from a [live view](./create/view.md#live-view).
+The `WATCH` query performs continuous data retrieval from a [LIVE VIEW](./create/view.md#live-view) table.
+Unless the `LIMIT` clause is specified it provides an infinite stream of query results from a [LIVE VIEW](./create/view.md#live-view).

 ```sql
 WATCH [db.]live_view [EVENTS] [LIMIT n] [FORMAT format]